Sleeps 4 | Saturday Changeover | No Pets | VE 5 Star

 Loughrigg fell is the beginning of a great day’s walk that takes in Rydal Water and Grasmere.
 This is one of my favourite days out, easy for all and where along the way you will find perfect photo opportunities.

 A few miles from Hawkshead lie the hamlets of Near and Far Sawrey.
 Near Sawrey is most famous for Hill Top, the 17th-century farmhouse home of Beatrix Potter.
-Today Hill Top is owned by the National Trust where, full of her favourite things, the house appears as if Beatrix has just stepped out for a walk.
+The National Trust owns Today Hill Top where, full of her favourite things, the house appears as if Beatrix has just stepped out for a walk.
 Outside the lovely cottage garden is a haphazard mix of flowers, herbs, fruit and vegetables.
 The house is popular and as such queues are likely.

 Also famous is the Tower Bank Arms, as popular for its literary connections as it is its cellar and food offerings, and of which the queues are less and a close and full inspection is recommended.